 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass, through a lounge membership program or other access requirements.

 KLM Crown Lounge (No. 25) – Location: Airside, Lounge 1, Schengen Area, 2nd Floor, opposite Pier D. Hours: 4:45 AM – 10:00 PM.
 Showers: Yes.
-Dedicated Rest Zone: No. Sleep Facilities: No. Lounge Access: Pay at the door (€55) • Lounge membership programs (Flying Blue Platinum, Gold, SkyTeam Elite Plus) • Business/First Class passengers of KLM, Air France, or SkyTeam partners • Lounge membership programs (Delta SkyClub members on SkyTeam flights) • Flying Blue Award Miles for economy passengers.
+Dedicated Rest Zone: No. Sleep Facilities: No. Lounge Access: Pay at the door (€55) • Lounge membership programs (Flying Blue Platinum, Gold, SkyTeam Elite Plus) • Business/First Class passengers of KLM, Air France, or SkyTeam partners • Delta SkyClub members on SkyTeam flights • Flying Blue Award Miles for economy passengers.

-Star Alliance Lounge – Location: Airside, Lounge 1, Schengen Area, 3rd Floor, next to Gate D. Hours: 5:30 AM – 9:00 PM.
-Showers: No. Dedicated Rest Zone: No. Sleep Facilities: No. Lounge Access: Prepaid lounge passes • Lounge membership programs • Star Alliance Gold members • International First Class, International Business Class, Domestic First Class, or Domestic Business Class ticket holders of Star Alliance member airlines.
+Star Alliance Lounge – Location: Airside, Lounge 2, Non-Schengen Area, near Gates H/I, 3rd Floor.
+Hours: 5:30 AM – 9:00 PM.
+Showers: Yes.
+Dedicated Rest Zone: No. Sleep Facilities: No. Lounge Access: Prepaid lounge passes • Lounge membership programs • Star Alliance Gold members • International First Class, International Business Class, Domestic First Class, or Domestic Business Class ticket holders of Star Alliance member airlines.

 Privium Express Lounge – Location: Airside, Lounge 1, Schengen Area, 2nd Floor, start of Pier D. Hours: 5:30 AM – 9:00 PM.
 Showers: No. Dedicated Rest Zone: No. Sleep Facilities: No. Lounge Access: Pay at the door (€40) • Airport membership programs (Privium Plus, €285 annual membership).

-Privium ClubLounge (West) – Location: Airside, Holland Boulevard, Pier E, Non-Schengen Area, behind Dutch Bar & Kitchen.
-Hours: 5:30 AM – 9:00 PM.
+Privium ClubLounge (West) – Location: Airside, Holland Boulevard, Non-Schengen Area, near Pier E. Hours: 5:30 AM – 9:00 PM.
 Showers: Yes.
 Dedicated Rest Zone: No. Sleep Facilities: No. Lounge Access: Pay at the door (€60) • Airport membership programs (Privium Plus, €285 annual membership).

 Airline Lounges